itsnotthetim/FRA532_LAB1/README.md

 For see which model is stronger in which aspect or what is the strong point of those models.
 Additionally, the results will based on <a href="#2-inverse-kinematics-models">inverse kinematics model</a>.

+> [!NOTE]
-⚠️ **In the validation process, we use <a href="#pure-pursuit-controller">pure pursuit controller </a> to be our controller to move the robot around the map via tracking the path.**
+> In the validation process, we use <a href="#pure-pursuit-controller">pure pursuit controller </a> to be our controller to move the robot around the map via tracking the path.

 The results for each model are shown in the following graphs below: